scious/documentation/docs/scious-search/latest.md

 ## Getting started

-All first time Scious Search users get a 2 day free trial but you can visit [scious-plugins.bubbleapps.io/scious-search](https://scious-plugins.bubbleapps.io/scious-search) to try it before you buy it.
-For guidance you can always refer to the demo's editor which self documents exactly how to provide your end users with a search as you type experience (assuming you're already setup as shown below).
-If all else fails, please try for help on the forum.
+First time users get a 2 day free trial to experiment with Scious Search but you can also [visit our demo](https://scious-plugins.bubbleapps.io/scious-search) to try it before you buy.
+Additionally, [the demo's editor](https://bubble.io/page?type=page&name=scious-search&id=scious-plugins&tab=tabs-1) is an excellent reference while integrating our plugin.

-We just need a few things to start searching your Bubble app:
+That said, we just need a few things to start searching records in your Bubble app:

 ## install plugin